awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 1. Choose **Save**\.

 When an invocation matches the condition, Lambda sends a JSON document with details about the invocation to the destination\.

+**Destination\-specific JSON format**
++ For Amazon SQS and Amazon SNS \(`SnsDestination` and `SqsDestination`\), the invocation record is passed as the `Message` to the destination\.
++ For Lambda \(`LambdaDestination`\), the invocation record is passed as the payload to the function\.
++ For EventBridge \(`EventBridgeDestination`\), the invocation record is passed as the `detail` in the [PutEvents](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutEvents.html) call\.
+The value for the `source` event field is `lambda`\.
+The value for the `detail-type` event field is either *Lambda Function Invocation Result – Success* or *Lambda Function Invocation Result – Failure*\.
+The `resource` event field contains the function and destination Amazon Resource Names \(ARNs\)\.
+For other event fields, see [Amazon EventBridge events](https://docs.aws.amazon.com/eventbridge/latest/userguide/aws-events.html)\.

 The following example shows an invocation record for an event that failed three processing attempts due to a function error\.

 **Example invocation record**